hvandermarel/GNSS-Perl-toolbox/README.md

 ### Microsoft windows

 Perl is not installed by default on Microsoft windows.
-To use the scripts you have either to install *Strawberry Perl* (comes with MinGW), *ActiveState Perl*, *MingW* (Minimalist GNU for Windows) or use *WSL* (Windows subsystem for Linux).
+To use the scripts you have either to install *MSYS2/MingW64* (Minimalist GNU for Windows), *Strawberry Perl* (comes with MSYS2/MinGW64), *ActiveState Perl*, , use *WSL* (Windows subsystem for Linux) or run the scripts from the Git bash shell prompt (also MSYS2/MinGW64).

 Another option is to install *Matlab*. *Matlab* comes with Perl on-board and you can use Perl from the Matlab terminal.

+### Perl dependencies

+The main Perl dependencies are the modules `Getopt::Long`, `File::Basename` and `Time::Local`.
+These module are part of core Perl and included by most, if not all, Perl distributions.